revolunet/revolunet.github.io/source/_posts/2013-07-23-angularjs-tips-n-tricks-2.markdown

 angular.element(document.getElementById('elementId')).scope();
 ```

+The [Batarang Chrome Extension](https://chrome.google.com/webstore/detail/angularjs-batarang/ighdmehidhipcmcojjgiloacoafjmpfk?utm_source=chrome-ntp-icon) is much powerful and let you inspect any scope, anywhere :)

 ### Unwatch an expression

 Sometimes you want to watch an expression only a few times, and then forget it.
 The `$watch` function returns a callback just for that.
 You just have to execute it back to destruct the watcher.